strugee/node-get-webmention-url/README.md

 ## Usage

 This module is a drop-in replacement for [`lookup-webmention-server`] except that if it encounters a relative URL in a Webmention `<link>` relation, it will resolve the URL to an absolute URL.
+Also it supports more discovery mechanisms.

 Specifically, the module exports a single function.
 Said function takes two arguments, a URL (as a string) and a callback.
 If an error is encountered, the callback is invoked with it as the first parameter.
 Otherwise, the Webmention endpoint (if found) will be passed as the second parameter to the callback.